Shaga-Matula/Mastermind_PG/README.md

 # Virtual Testing
   * Virtual testing was done using the Google Chrome Browser and Chrome Developer used to check responsiveness on different screen sizes.

+## Steps to test:

+* Open browser and navigate to Mastermind page.
+[Live Project Here](https://shaga-matula.github.io/Mastermind_PG/index.html)
+* Open the developer tools (right click and then select inspect)
+* First test set to responsive and decrease width to 320px
+* Set the zoom to 50%
+* Click and drag the responsive window to maximum width

+* All screen sizes below were tested for responciveness.

   * Responsive on all device sizes between 320px - 2600px wide

     * BlackBerry Z30 (360px x 640px)